yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

 Bracket lists may contain ASCII and Unicode \ref reflex-pattern-cat, for example `[a-z\d]` contains the letters `a` to `z` and digits `0` to `9` (or Unicode digits when Unicode is enabled).
-To add Unicode character categories and wide characters (encoded in UTF-8) to bracket lists
+To add Unicode character categories and u32 characters (encoded in UTF-8) to bracket lists
 \ref reflex-pattern-unicode should be enabled.

 An negated Unicode character class is constructed by subtracting the character